Project: The immune signature of sepsis

 Villadangos Group

-The Villadangos group studies the first event that triggers adaptive immune responses: the presentation of pathogen or tumour antigens to T cells by dendritic cells, B cells and macrophages.
-We are characterising the development, regulation and impairment of antigen presenting cells by pathogens, inflammatory mediators and tumours.
-We are also dissecting the biochemical machinery involved in antigen capture, processing and presentation.
-We use this knowledge to understand how T cell-dependent immunity is initiated and maintained, and apply it to design better vaccines and immunotherapies against infectious agents and cancer.
+The Villadangos group studies the first event that triggers adaptive immune responses: the presentation of pathogen or tumour antigens to T cells by Dendritic Cells, B cells and Macrophages.
+We are characterizing the development, regulation and impairment of antigen presenting cells by pathogens, inflammatory mediators and tumours.
+We are also dissecting the biochemical machinery involved in antigen capture, processing, and presentation.
+We use this knowledge to understand how T cell-dependent immunity is initiated and maintained and apply it to design better vaccines and immunotherapies against infectious agents and cancer.

 Villadangos Group Current Projects